mailgun/mailgun-js-boland/README.md

 });
 ```

-Sending attachments can be done either by passing the path as a `string` to the filename or
+Sending attachments can be done either by passing the path as a `string` or
 the `Buffer` containing the file data.
-If a buffer is used the data will be attached using a generic filename `file`.
+If a buffer is used the data will be attached using a generic filename "file".
 If `attachment` is a `string` it is assumed to be a path to a file.
-If attachment parameter is not a `Buffer` or
+If attachment parameter is not of type `Buffer` or
 a `string` it is ignored.
 Multiple attachments can be sent by passing an array in the `attachment` parameter.
 The array elements can either Buffers or string and will be handled appropriately.